RaviTambade/TFLSDM/notes/days/21may.md

 🌱 Mentor Storytelling Style 🌱

-Perfect!
-This is already a **live-classroom style explanation**.
-Let me help you **restructure and polish it** into a crisp **E-DAC extra page lecture note**, so that your students feel like they’re looking at your whiteboard + hearing your mentoring voice.

-# ✨ Importance of Software Engineering – E-DAC Mentor Page
+# ✨ Importance of Software Engineering – TAP Mentor Page

 👩‍🏫 *Imagine I’m standing in front of a whiteboard.
 Let’s build the foundation step by step.*